-- The Group's policy is to recognise variable consideration, only to the extent that it is highly probable that a significant reversal of the income recognised, will not occur.
-Accordingly, the Group has not considered the variable consideration of up to US\$16 million to be received from G Vascular from their further use of the Chocolate Touch® in the above disposal calculation. - (i) The bridging loan due to a third party, Emerald Apex Pte.
-Ltd., of US\$1,000,000 (Note 23(b)) was assumed by G Vascular upon completion of the sale of the Chocolate Touch® product line pursuant to the terms of the sale. - (ii) G Vascular has settled certain liabilities on behalf of the Group which mainly pertained to the clinical trials incurred by the Group in relation to the Chocolate Touch® product line pursuant to the terms of the sale. - Recoverability of intangible assets (b)
+- \ The Group's policy is to recognise variable consideration, only to the extent that it is highly probable that a significant reversal of the income recognised, will not occur.
+Accordingly, the Group had not considered the variable consideration of up to US\$16 million to be received from G Vascular from their further use of the Chocolate Touch® in the above disposal calculation. - (i) The bridging loan due to a third party, Emerald Apex Pte.
+Ltd., of US\$1,000,000 was assumed by G Vascular upon completion of the sale of the Chocolate Touch\ product line pursuant to the terms of the sale. - (ii) G Vascular had settled certain liabilities on behalf of the Group which mainly pertained to the clinical trials incurred by the Group in relation to the Chocolate Touch\ product line pursuant to the terms of the sale.